Nineteen properties to kick off 2019

 "The stratum in freehold property has been leased to consumer electronics and appliances retailer, Noel Leeming Group Ltd, since 2000," Stewart says.

-"It's within the Lincoln Centre on Lincoln Rd, with passing traffic of about 42,000 vehicles per day.
+"It's strategically located within the Lincoln Centre on Lincoln Rd, with passing traffic of about 42,000 vehicles per day.

 "The retail centre is only 2km from the State Highway 16 motorway interchange, making it easily accessible to Auckland's CBD, which is only a 15-minute drive away at non-peak times."